7AtAri/ergonomic_pose_detect/learning_from_images/README.md

 ### 4.1 Keypoint Visualization

-We started the project by gaining a first glimpse into the functionalities and possibilities of pose estimation.
+For the start of the project we needed to get a first glimpse into the functionalities and possibilities of pose estimation.
 Therefore we created a [notebook to visualize the keypoints](https://github.com/7AtAri/ergonomic_pose_detect/blob/main/learning_from_images/src/visualize_keypoints_example.ipynb) on our own dataset with Ultralytics' YOLOv8-Pose.

 RTMpose-wholebody vs YOLOv8-Pose: